Faculty of Social Sciences

 If you’re already eligible for the British Psychological Society’s (BPS) Graduate Basis for Chartered Membership, you can study for the MSc Occupational Psychology.
 This degree is recognised by the BPS.
 It helps you on your way towards chartered psychologist status.

-If you’re not eligible for BPS membership, you can take the MSc Work Psychology.
+If you’re not eligible for BPS membership, you can take this MSc.
 This degree is not recognised by the BPS but it will help you develop the skills you need for research and practice as an occupational psychologist.

 - Work Design, Organisational Change and Development